mihai0813/hangman/README.md

 File milestone_3 contains the ask_for_input function which is used to ask the user to guess a letter.
 This file also checks whether the letter chosen is in the word or not.

+File milestone_4 contains the class Hangman which builds uppon the work in the previous two files.

 ## License Information